ryu-461/dotfiles/README.md

 Any more dotfiles.
 Configuration scripts that can be used anywhere.

-# Supported OS
+# Support OS

-- macOS （only Apple Silicon）
+- macOS （Only Apple Silicon）
-- Ubuntu （only x64）
+- Ubuntu （Only x64）

 # How to use